CVE ROLL · Q2 2026

 You can't stop the protocol.
 You can govern the surface.

 MCP itself is not the problem.
 The problem is how organizations have deployed it: with no inventory, no attribution, no egress controls, and no distinction between agent traffic and human traffic.
-Most of these need to live at the point of intention to actually bite an agent.
+The controls that matter need to live where the agent acts.
 The matrix above shows why.

 If you can do only one thing this quarter: start with inventory.
 You cannot govern an agent you haven't discovered, can't attribute a tool call you're not logging, and can't contain a connector you don't know exists.